 We have a record heat wave this week and guess whose air conditioner decided to die.
 We have all the luck.
 We have been keeping cool with No Churn Dairy Free Mango Swirl Ice Cream which is the perfect ending to our Thai Curry Turkey Tofu Meatballs meal.
 Seriously though, be careful, drink lots of fluids and be mindful of heat stroke.

 Did you know there is even a better way to cool off in the summer and that is eating hot or spicy food.
 No really, allow us to explain.
-In hot weather, we often gravitate towards cool and refreshing foods like ice cream, iced tea, and watermelon.
+In hot weather, we often gravitate towards cool and refreshing foods like ice cream, Easy Coconut Iced Chai Tea, and watermelon.
 However, in many of the world's warmest regions such as Southeast Asia, Africa, India and in the Caribbean, the food is hot and spicy.

 Eating spicy foods raises your internal temperature to match the temperature outside.
 When your blood circulation increases, you start sweating and once your moisture has evaporated, it cools you off.
 Scientists call the phenomenon “gustatory facial sweating,” because you usually start sweating in the face, forehead, scalp and neck first.